Hans Urs von Balthasar: Early life

 Balthasar was born in Lucerne, Switzerland, on 12 August 1905, to a patrician family.
 His father, Oscar Ludwig Carl von Balthasar (1872–1946), was a church architect, and his mother, Gabrielle Pietzcker (d.
 1929), helped found the Schweizerischer Katholischer Frauenbund (Swiss League of Catholic Women).
 Pietzcker was related to the beatified Hungarian bishop Blessed Vilmos Apor, who was shot by Soviet troops in 1945 while trying to protect women from drunken Soviet soldiers.
 Oscar and Gabrielle had three children.
 Hans Urs was the eldest.
 Their son Dieter would join the Swiss Guard.
 Their daughter Renée (1908–1986) became the superior general of the Franciscan Sisters of Sainte-Marie des Anges.
 Hans Urs would later describe his family as "straightforwardly Catholic ...
 I grew up with a faith that was equally straightforward, untroubled by doubt.
 I can still remember the silent and very moving early Masses on my own in the choir of the Franciscan church in Lucerne and the ten-o'clock Mass in the Jesuit church, which I thought was stunningly beautiful."

 As a child, Hans and his family spent much time at the hotel Pension Felsberg, which his grandmother managed.
 Here, he was regularly exposed to a "cosmopolitan" atmosphere where "trilingualism (German, French, English) [was] taken for granted," as biographer Peter Henrici notes.
 Hans, who had absolute pitch, was immersed in classical music, particularly Schubert, Tchaikovsky, and Mahler, and this interest would continue through early adulthood.
 By his own account, he "spent endless hours on the piano".
-While doing university studies in Vienna, he reportedly would play the piano four hands almost nightly with his roommate Rudolf Allers.
+While studying at the University of Vienna, he reportedly would play the piano four hands almost nightly with his roommate Rudolf Allers.
 Later, as a Jesuit chaplain, he would perform a transcription of Mozart's Don Giovanni from memory.